ksu-cs-textbooks/cis301/content/4-chapter/4_3-orRules.md

        P ∨ Q              P ∨ Q
 ```

-Here is a simple example showing the syntax of the `∨i1` rule in Logika:
+Here is a simple example showing the syntax of the `∨i1` rule:

 ```text
 p ⊢ p ∨ q